Asymmetric Cannibal Dark Matter: Constraints from Neutron Star: Evolution of DM number inside NS

 In this work, we adopt the framework developed in Ref.~\cite{Garani:2018kkd} to compute the thermalization time and to determine the radius of the DM core formed by the thermalized particles.
 The thermalization time can be approximated as~\cite{Garani:2018kkd},

 where $\gamma=m_\chi/m_n$.
 After thermalization, the captured dark matter migrates toward the stellar interior and accumulates to form a dense DM core.
+The thermalization timescale becomes particularly relevant at late stages of evolution, when the NS core temperature drops to $\mathcal{O}(10^3)\,\mathrm{K}$.
+For the benchmark parameters considered here, the thermalization time at a core temperature of $T = 2500\,\mathrm{K}$ is $t_{\rm th} = 1.7 \times 10^7\,\mathrm{yr}$, which is approximately an order of magnitude smaller than the characteristic evolutionary timescale ($\sim 10^8\,\mathrm{yr}$).
+Therefore, the assumption of efficient thermalization remains valid in this regime.
+However, for smaller DM–nucleon scattering cross sections, the thermalization process can be significantly delayed, and a more careful treatment of the non-instantaneous thermalization of DM particles is required.
 The characteristic radius of this thermalized DM core is given by~\cite{Garani:2018kkd},